libopenstorage/openstorage-sdk-auth/README.md

 }
 ```

-* Allow only all API volume calls, with the exception of being unable delete any:
+* Allow only Identity service and API volume and snapshot calls, with the exception of being unable delete a volume or snapshots:

 ```json
 {